11 November 2017

 - 5 Year Window.
-Taking into account growth in demand and growth in supply, and the high likelihood that a new battery technology will emerge, there is probably a 5 year window before alternative technologies reach market.
+Taking into account growth in demand and growth in supply, and the high likelihood that new battery technology will emerge, there is probably a 5-year window before alternative technologies reach the market.

 The whole "we'll all be rich!" premise, rests on no new technologies and supply not catching up with demand.
 Feeling lucky?

-It will be interesting to see where the market for Lithium ends-up.
-But tread carefully, with every boom comes bust.
+It will be interesting to see where the market for Lithium ends up.
+But tread carefully, with every boom comes the bust.